brandonEsquivel/verification_environment/README.md

 # How to run:

-run  $make all   for the complete process run  $make v_tb  to compile the testbench run  $make run   for simulation and test
+run  $make all   for the complete process.

+run  $make v_tb  to compile the testbench.

+run  $make run   for simulation and test.